pickdam/Homework/README.md

 The automated testcases were created in JAVA using Selenium (3.0.1) and JUnit4, in Eclipse Neon.
 Number of requirements: 12
 Number of cases: 6
-For further information on what the testcases do, and how they cover the requirements, please see the dholding.feature file.
+For further information on what the testcases do, and how they cover the requirements, please see the testCases.feature file.

 # Requirements
   - Firefox browser (https://www.mozilla.org/hu/firefox/new/)